diramputri/Mathbio-Dynamics/README.md

 # Mathbio-Models-Box

 I used to implement nullclines and phase portraits in MATLAB.
 Turns out you can do that in R, too!
+This is important as it provides an open-source alternative for mathematical biology projects typically done in MATLAB.

 For nullcline and phase portrait implementations, see the following files: